aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getSaveData() {#getSaveData--}

+<b>@deprecated.</b> Please use the 'saveData' property instead.
 Indicates whether data for the PivotTable report is saved with the workbook.

 ```javascript
 getSaveData() : boolean;